DiegoJunges/DiegoJunges/README.md

 - 👩🏻‍💻 I’m a working on a Surf Forecast project :wink:;

-- 🌱 I’m currently learning about microservices and Serverless Framework on AWS;
+- 🌱 I’m currently learning about microservices and Serverless Framework;

 - 💬 Ask me about anything, I am happy to help;